Imaginations: A Series of Whimsical Nostalgia

 Robots that serve and protect or destroy; monsters that emerge from the sea; aliens that arrive from faraway solar systems; superheroes that fight crime and unimaginable evils; wizards that orchestrate fellowships; heroes and villains that clash in galaxies far, far, far away: all of these are characters and stories born from the imagination, created with the intent to spark the imaginations of others.
 Indeed, for generations, wide-eyed children and adults have been encountering such imaginings in stories fueled by words that beguile us to suspend our disbelief; comic books inked in words and images that invite us to participate in fantastical stories of heroes; and films in which special effects creators visualize such imagined worlds of fantasy and science fiction.

-I always find it particulalry curious that so many modern moviegoers demand perfect, believable special effects, as if the fantasy could be reality, in order to suspend their disbelief and watch a film that is so obviously grounded in pure fantasy, pure escapism.
+I always find it particulalry curious that so many modern moviegoers demand perfect, believable special effects-- as if the fantasy could be reality-- in order to suspend their disbelief and watch a film which is so obviously grounded in pure fantasy, pure escapism.
 Such a demand implies a diminished ability and willingness to actively imagine, to have all the work done for one.
-After all, the claim that something unbelievable and impossible is not believable enough-- because the illusion is not strong enough-- is, at the very least, odd, and, in a very small part, why, perhaps, so many kids today are unlikely to play elaborate games born from their own imaginations, choosing, instead, to play hyper-realistic video games that tell them the stories rather than making up their own.
-Before I am labeled an outdated curmudgeon that refuses to stay with the times, I want to stress that such thoughts are only born from my own very distant, memories of playing games that I made up after watching these kinds of movies and TV shows and reading books and comics.
-Indeed, a significant part of the allure of those highly imaginative and fantastical stories of distant worlds and monsters and heroes-- even if they were unsophisticated and, at times laughable in how silly they actually were-- was that spark of imagination that ignited my own stories when I played.
+After all, the claim that something unbelievable and impossible is not believable enough because the illusion is not strong enough is, at the very least, odd, and, in a very small part, why, perhaps, so many kids today are unlikely to play elaborate games born from their own imaginations-- choosing, instead, to play hyper-realistic video games that tell them the stories rather than taking their own time to make up their own.
+Before I am labeled an outdated curmudgeon that refuses to stay with the times, I want to stress that such thoughts are only born from my own very distant memories of playing games I made up after watching these kinds of movies and TV shows and reading books and comics.
+Indeed, a significant part of the allure of those highly imaginative and fantastical stories of distant worlds and monsters and heroes-- even if they were unsophisticated and, at times, laughable in how silly they actually were-- was that spark of imagination that ignited my own stories when I played.

 These images— with their various characters, machines and creatures from the books, comics, and films that readily activated my imagination as a child— are in no way meant to be realistic.
 Intending to emulate the rudimentary special effects of films past, I had no desire to make these visually believable.
 I want viewers to embrace these images' flaws and open their imaginations to the simple, whimsical stories each one tells.
 They are, in the end, meant to be merely nothing more than a nostalgic look back at my childhood engagement with such fantasies, and how— even though I no longer pay much attention to these worlds— that same inspiration, on some level, still inspires me to create my own stories (and, as the backdrop, I have used many of my long exposure seascapes to help tell my versions of these stories).
 While the majority of my intellectual pursuits, and, thus, my photography, now reflects far more serious ponderings of things like poetry, music, film, Zen, and nature, I have never entirely severed my ties to those early days of wonder.
 Indeed, even in my often serious considerations of existence, a little bit of this childhood wonder leaks in (such is the allure and folly of nostalgia).
 With all of this in mind, it is my hope that one or two of these images might yield a smile— whether such smiles come from a similar, shared memory of imagined worlds or from the touch of whimsy that I have tried to infuse into each one of these very low-tech images (or, perhaps, both).